To the 78th Annual General Meeting

 Audit of the separate annual financial statements and management report as well as the consolidated financial statements and Group management report

-The separate annual financial statements of Lenzing AG, together with the management report, and the consolidated financial statements of the Lenzing Group, together with the Group management report, including the non-financial statement in accordance with Section 245a of the Austrian Commercial Code as of December 31, 2021, were audited by KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Linz, and awarded an unqualified opinion.
+The separate annual financial statements of Lenzing AG, together with the related management report, and the consolidated financial statements of the Lenzing Group, together with the Group management report, including the non-financial statement in accordance with Section 245a of the Austrian Commercial Code (UGB) as of December 31, 2022, were audited by KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Linz, and awarded an unqualified opinion.
 The Corporate Governance Report was evaluated by PwC Oberösterreich Wirtschaftsprüfung und Steuerberatung GmbH, Linz.
 It was found that the declaration of compliance with the Corporate Governance Code issued by Lenzing AG (January 2021) corresponds to the actual circumstances.
 The Supervisory Board’s Audit Committee reviewed the separate annual financial statements and the consolidated financial statements as well as the separate management report and Group management report, the Managing Board’s recommendation for the application of unappropriated profit and the Corporate Governance Report.
 The results of this review were subsequently discussed with the auditor in detail.
 The Audit Committee concurred with the results of the auditor’s report based on its review, and reported to the Supervisory Board on this matter as required.
-The committee also recommended that the Supervisory Board submit a proposal to the Annual General Meeting to appoint KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft as the auditor for the 2022 financial year.
-The Supervisory Board formally approved the management report and Corporate Governance Report after its review, and adopted the separate annual financial statements for 2021 in accordance with Section 96 Para.
-4 of the Austrian Stock Corporation Act.
-Furthermore, the Supervisory Board declared its approval of the consolidated financial statements and the Group management report in accordance with Sections 244 and 245a of the Austrian Commercial Code.
-In accordance with Section 96 Para.
-1 and 2 of the Austrian Stock Corporation Act, the Supervisory Board reported that a separate non-financial report (Sustainability Report) had been prepared and audited.
+The committee also recommended that the Supervisory Board submit a proposal to the Annual General Meeting to appoint KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft as the auditor for the 2023 financial year.
+The Supervisory Board formally approved the management report and the Corporate Governance Report after its review, and adopted the separate annual financial statements for 2022 in accordance with Section 96 Para.
+4 of the Austrian Stock Corporation Act (AktG).
+Furthermore, the Supervisory Board declared its approval of the consolidated financial statements and the Group management report in accordance with Sections 244 and 245a UGB.
+In accordance with Section 96 Paras.
+1 and 2 AktG, the Supervisory Board reported that a separate non-financial report (Sustainability Report) had been prepared and audited.
 The Supervisory Board concurs with the Managing Board’s proposal for the application of unappropriated profit.
-The Supervisory Board concurs with the recommendation by the Audit Committee and will consequently submit a proposal to the 78th Annual General Meeting for the appointment of KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft as the auditor of the annual financial statements for the 2022 financial year.
+The Supervisory Board concurs with the recommendation by the Audit Committee and will consequently submit a proposal to the 79th Annual General Meeting for the appointment of KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft as the auditor of the annual financial statements for the 2023 financial year.
 The Supervisory Board was not informed of any conflicts of interest on the part of Managing Board or Supervisory Board members during the reporting year that would require disclosure to the Annual General Meeting.

-The Supervisory Board would like to extend its thanks and acknowledgement to the Managing Board and all employees of Lenzing AG for their outstanding commitment.
-Thanks to their personal dedication, Lenzing AG was able to handle the particular challenges posed by COVID-19 and to continue implementing the sCore TEN strategy with undiminished strength.
+The Supervisory Board would like to extend its thanks and acknowledgment to the Managing Board and all employees of Lenzing AG for their outstanding commitment.
+Thanks to their personal commitment, Lenzing Aktiengesellschaft overcame the special challenges caused by COVID-19 and the Russia-Ukraine war and continued to implement the Group’s strategy with undiminished energy.
 We also wish to extend our special thanks to the customers, shareholders, suppliers and business partners of Lenzing for their trust and solidarity.
-Thank you!